SWT9/stcTimeManagementSoftware/README.md

     grant all on swtDatabase.* to 'manager'@'%';

-Command for exiting the MySQL server:
+Command for exiting the MySQL server `exit;`

-    exit;
+# Commands for running the server:

+Use this command inside the project folder `~/stcTimeManagementSoftware`:

+    graddlew bootRun

+# Commands for using the website:

+Open [localhost:8080](localhost:8080) in your browser